 Any crossbreed will have characteristics from the gene pool of both parents and the only thing to expect with this cross is an intelligent and tough companion.
+Let’s take a look at the Jack Russell cross Blue Heeler today.

 The Jack Russell Terrier is a well known little dog with a big personality known to be fun-loving and cheeky.
 Jack Russells are typically 20-30cm or 8-11.5” tall and Parson Russell Terriers (long-legged Jack Russell) generally are 25-35cm or 10-14″tall.